marijnh/Eloquent-JavaScript/04_data.md

 {{index "weresquirrel example", lycanthropy}}

-Every now and then, usually between eight and ten in the evening, ((Jacques)) finds himself transforming into a small furry rodent with a bushy tail.
+Every now and then, usually between 8 p.m. and 10 p.m.,
+((Jacques)) finds himself transforming into a small furry rodent with a bushy tail.